Analyzing Primo Water (PRMW) and Its Competitors

-Primo Water (NYSE:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its competitors?
-We will compare Primo Water to similar companies based on the strength of its dividends, valuation, earnings, analyst recommendations, risk, profitability and institutional ownership.
+Primo Water (NYSE:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its rivals?
+We will compare Primo Water to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, institutional ownership, valuation and profitability.

-This is a summary of current ratings and target prices for Primo Water and its competitors, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Primo Water and its rivals, as provided by MarketBeat.

 |Sell Ratings